Virginia Cherrill: Career

 Chaplin soon cast Cherrill in City Lights.
 Although the film and her performance were well-received, her working relationship with Chaplin on the film was often strained.
-As indicated in the documentary Unknown Chaplin, Cherrill was fired from the film for leaving the set for a hairdressing appointment at one point and Chaplin planned to re-film all her scenes with Georgia Hale, but ultimately realized too much money had already been spent on the film.
+As indicated in the documentary Unknown Chaplin, Cherrill was briefly fired from the film: by her account, for returning late from lunch; by Alastair Cooke's account (quoting Chaplin) for asking, on the day of the emotional climactic shoot, to leave early for a hairdressing appointment.
+Chaplin planned to re-film all her scenes with Georgia Hale, but ultimately realized too much money had already been spent on the film.
 Cherrill recalls in the documentary that she followed close friend Marion Davies's advice to hold out for more money when Chaplin asked her to return to the film.

 Even before City Lights was released, 20th Century Fox signed Cherrill to a contract.
 Following the success of City Lights, the studio put her to work in early sound films of the 1930s, such as Girls Demand Excitement (1931), one of John Wayne's early films as a star.
 Big-name directors cast her in their films, such as John Ford in The Brat (1931) and Tod Browning in Fast Workers (1933).
 She also appeared in the 1931 Gershwin musical Delicious with Janet Gaynor.
 She then went to Britain where she starred in two of James Mason's earlier films, including Troubled Waters, which turned out to be her last film.
 None of these later films were hits, and she gave up her film career, claiming that she was "no great shakes as an actress."

 Personal life

 Cherrill married four times.
 She had no children.

 Her first husband, Irving Adler, was a rich Chicago lawyer (not the famed scientist Irving Adler).
 They were married in 1925 and divorced in 1928.

-Considerable publicity attended an engagement to the wealthy William Rhinelander Stewart Jr. (1888-1945) that was announced in July 1932.
+Considerable publicity attended an engagement to the wealthy William Rhinelander Stewart Jr. (1888–1945) that was announced in July 1932.
 The two sailed from Hawaii on Vincent Astor's yacht, on which the ceremony was planned, but returned thereafter, having broken off the wedding by mutual consent.

 Cherrill married actor Cary Grant on February 9, 1934, in London.
 She received a divorce on March 26, 1935, in Los Angeles after alleging that Grant was abusive toward her.

-Her third husband was George Child-Villiers, 9th Earl of Jersey, from 1937 to 1946.
-She changed her legal name to Virginia Child-Villiers, countess of Jersey.
+She married George Child-Villiers, 9th Earl of Jersey in 1937, becoming the Countess of Jersey until their divorce in 1946.

-Cherrill finally settled down with Florian Martini, a Polish airman whose squadron she had looked after during World War II.
-He found a job working for Lockheed Martin in Santa Barbara, California, where they lived from 1948 until her death in 1996 at age 88.
+At the time of her death, she and Polish flying ace Florian Kazimierz Martini had been married for 48 years.
+Cherrill died at a hospital at 88.